 Doulas are not just beneficial during hospital births.
 A doula’s role extends to almost every area of pregnancy, birth, and postpartum.
-Even in home birth and birth center settings a doula usually arrives at your labor much sooner than the midwife.
+Even in home birth and birth center settings a birth doula usually arrives at your labor much sooner than the midwife.
 Additionally, doula would be with you continually even in the event of a transfer.
 Doulas offer support while midwives are primary care providers and guard the process.
-They are two very different jobs.
+They are two very different jobs and both are very important roles.

 According to a clinical trial review that studied the role of a doula, women who received doula support had: